CesiumGS/cesium-unreal-samples/README.md

 You will also need to download the [Cesium for Unreal plugin from the Unreal Engine Marketplace](https://cesium.com/unreal-marketplace?utm_source=cesium-unreal&utm_medium=github&utm_campaign=unreal).

-The project comes pre-populated with temporary [access tokens](https://cesium.com/learn/cesiumjs-learn/cesiumjs-quickstart/#step-1-create-an-account-and-get-a-token) to allow you to view the datasets.
-These tokens refresh every month, so be sure to replace the token on every tileset with a token from your own Cesium ion account before building off of these levels.

-If all the tilesets suddenly disappear from your levels, you may have been using a sample token.
-Try replacing them with tokens from your account.

 Have questions?
 Ask them on the [community forum](https://community.cesium.com).

 ## :mountain: Level Descriptions